Aanaparambile World Cup

 Aanaparambile World Cup is a 2022 Indian Malayalam-language sports drama film written and directed by Nikhil Premraj and produced by Stanley CS under the banner of Achappu Movie Magic.
 The film features Jumana Abdu Rahman, Antony Varghese, Balu Varghese and I.M.
 Vijayan.
 Cinematography is handled by Faiz Siddik and music is composed by Jakes Bejoy.
+A Tamil-dubbed version, 7 Star Boys, was released on 4 September 2026.

 Plot

 The film is set in Aanaparambu, a fictitious village located in the northern region of Kerala, where the football-obsessed inhabitants have been following the game since their childhood.
 Preparations are underway for the upcoming football World Cup.
 A group of kids searching for a ground to play, meet the characters played by Anthony, Lukman, and Balu.

 The life of a nine-year-old boy, a dedicated football enthusiast, undergoes a significant transformation following the arrival of an unexpected guest.